Cyber2525/Analyst-GPT/README.md

 - Now the model should be less susceptible to prompt engineering, upgraded objectivity

-🔄 Claude 3.7 Reasoning mode support it's in ALPHA stage, let me cook
+🔄 Claude 3.7 Reasoning mode support it's in BETA stage, let me cook

-‼️ REASONING mode it's in ALPHA.
-Its completely unrecommended tu use it
+⬆️ REASONING mode it's in BETA.
+Now it's significantly less buggy

 ⚠️ If it shows a 0% in a analysis, check it again, an isolated 0% might be a file scan bug, try again.
 Double-checking your scans is the best way to avoid these little bugs